medvedevgroup/TwoPaCo/README.md

 For more details on how the Bloom filter size affects performance, please see the paper.
 Below is description of the other parameters.

+Alternatively, you can specify the memory used by the filter using the "filtermemory"
+option:

+	--filtermemory <memory amount in GB>

+Note that the filter will be of size 2^n bits with n being as large as possible such that the filter fits the memory size specified.
+So if you use 20 as the filtermemory, TwoPaCo will allocate 17.2 GBs for the Bloom filter.

 Number of rounds
 ----------------
 Number of computational rounds.
 For the fastest performance, use 1 round (the default).